All Products

 X-Engine is designed to help Alibaba Group run internal workloads.
 Alibaba Group has been deploying MySQL databases at scale since 2010.
 However, a large volume of data that grows exponentially year by year continues to impose the following challenges on these databases:

-• To process highly concurrent transactions.
+• Process highly concurrent transactions.

-• To store large amounts of data.
+• Store large amounts of data.

 To increase the processing capabilities and storage capacity, you can add servers on which more databases can be created.
 However, this method is inefficient.
 Alibaba Cloud aims to use technical means to maximize performance with minimal resources.

 The performance of the conventional database architecture is carefully studied.
 Michael Stonebreaker, a leader in the database field and a winner of the Turing Award, wrote a paper titled OLTP Through the Looking Glass, and What We Found There on this topic.
 In the paper, he points out that conventional general-purpose relational databases spend less than 10% of the time in actually processing data.
-The remaining 90% of the time is wasted on other work, such as waiting for locked resources to be released, managing buffers, and synchronizing logs.
+The remaining 90% of the time is wasted on other work, such as waiting for locked resources, managing buffers, and synchronizing logs.

 This is caused by significant changes to the hardware systems that we depend on in recent years.
 These include multi-core and many-core CPUs, new processor architectures such as the cache-only memory architecture (COMA) and the non-uniform memory access (NUMA), various heterogeneous computing devices such as GPUs and field-programmable gate arrays (FPGAs).
 However, the database software built on these hardware systems has not changed much.
 Such software includes the mechanism that fixes page sizes based on B-tree indexing, the mechanism that processes transactions and restores data by using the recovery and isolation exploiting semantics (ARIES) algorithms, and the concurrency control mechanism based on independent lock managers.
 These software mechanisms are designed based on slow disks and therefore cannot achieve the potential performance of the preceding hardware systems.